Sleighs/Mint-2048/README.md

 ***

-In the project directory, `npm start` runs the app in the development mode.
+In the project directory, run `npm start` to run the app in development mode at [http://localhost:3000](http://localhost:3000).

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).